 Here are 5 simple resolutions you can make to help keep your little one’s teeth and gums healthy.

 Brush at least twice a day.

 Sometimes it can be a challenge to get our kids to brush and floss their teeth every day.
 Brushing twice a day reduces the bacteria in your mouth which helps lower the chance of tooth decay.
-Here are a few tips to help make the whole experience easier for you and your child.
+Learn some tips to help make the whole experience easier for you and your child.

 Floss at least once a day.